Best ice cream of 2010.

 In the 4th century BC, it was well known that a favorite treat of Alexander the Great was snow ice mixed with honey and nectar.

-But everyone does know the benefits of pomegranate juice by now, a powerful antioxidant.
+Pomegranate juice is a well-known antioxidant, however.
 I don’t think everyone knows how great honey is, though; it was used to cover wounds in the battlefield during WW 1, before antibiotics were invented.
 I myself remember clearly that when I was 8, I was so sick, lying on the couch while the grownups played cards, and my grandmother’s friends made me honey toast.
 I wasn’t even hungry, but I ate it and got well within the hour.
 Really.
 (I collect honey cookbooks and booklets, but I think it’s hard to bake with – it doesn’t have the same binding qualities as sugar, or some technical cooking thingie.)

 So anyway, this pomegranate/honey ice cream is good for you, as well as being good on your tongue.